JiajunSong629/academic-kickstart/content/courses/ESL/_index.md

 ---
 # Course title, summary, and position.
 linktitle: Elements of Statistical Learning
-summary: Notes and reproducible example on ESL
+summary: Notes and reproducible examples on ESL
 weight: 2